Families and Supporters

 This is where your student will call home.

-Golden is everything you’d hope for in a college town.
-Safe, walkable and surrounded by mountains.
-Students have access to outdoor adventures and world-class ski resorts, while being a short drive, bus or train ride away from Denver’s sporting events.
-With numerous notable companies like Lockheed Martin, Ball Corporation, Google and National Renewable Energy Laboratory in the area, Mines is the perfect place for internships and work experience.
+Golden has everything you want in a college town: safe, walkable and surrounded by mountains.
+Students can explore the outdoors, hit world-class ski resorts and still be just a short ride from Denver’s pro sports and city life.
+The area is also home to top employers like Lockheed Martin, Ball Corporation, Google and the National Renewable Energy Laboratory, making Mines a strong base for internships and work experience.

 Bonus?
 Golden averages 300 days of sunshine a year — perfect for all those outdoor adventures.
 Our Outdoor Recreation Center makes it easy: with gear rentals, ski and bike tune-ups, a climbing wall and student-led adventure trips all year long.